Infrared - AI-Powered Environmental Simulations

 Thermal Comfort Index

-• Why It’s Performed: To measure how much of the space falls within the optimal thermal comfort range of 18∘C ≤ UTCI ≤ 26∘C.
+• Why It’s Performed: To measure how effectively the design reduces temperature variations across the space, ensuring optimal thermal consistency.

 KPIUnitsMetricMetric BinsDescription